s-shaligram/Mental-health-care/README.md

 19. "E-books: Users can read books or can add own e-books."
 20. "MedVault: Users can save medical reports securely on your device."
 21. "HowYouFeel: Users will have own virtual doctor."
+22. "Delete: Users can delete all personal app data."